foundry-vtt-community/wiki.js/development/api/flags.md

 ## Key Concepts

+Below are important things to always consider when working flags.

 ### Data Format
 Flags live on the root of a Document's properties, on the same level as `name`.